sap-tutorials/abap-core-development/tutorials/abap-extensibility-cbo-execute-outbound-service/abap-extensibility-cbo-execute-outbound-service.md

 ![Service End Point: Request URL in response section](API_Hub_GetServiceEndPoint.png)

-In order to authenticate during service call later you'll need an API Key of SAP Business Accelerator Hub.
+To authenticate during a service call later, you will need an API key from the SAP Business Accelerator Hub.

 1. Still in SAP Business Accelerator Hub, scroll to top and press **Show API Key**